MichaelLevinson/edge_efficient_reasoner/README.md

 ## Proof

-See the `/proof` directory for the formal proof and addenda referenced in the code and notation above.
+See the `proof.md` document for the formal proof and addenda referenced in the code and notation above.

 ## License